SeeedDocument/Wio_Node/Wio_Node.md

 #Wio Node
 ## Introduction
 ----
-Building IoT project is exciting, as you can connect almost everything around you and control them.
-However it is also not easy to build IoT applications since it requires a lot of hard works such as hardware programming, jump wires, soldering etc. Even a well-trained user would spend hours to handle all the work, let alone beginners.
+Building IoT projects is exciting, as you can connect almost everything around you and control them.
+However sometime it is not easy to build IoT applications since it requires a lot of hard works, such as hardware,  programming, jump wires and soldering etc. Even a well-trained user would spend hours to handle all the work, let alone beginners.
 In order to simplify the development of IoT project, Seeed launched **[Wio Link](http://www.seeedstudio.com/wiki/Wio_Link)** on **[kickstarter](https://www.kickstarter.com/projects/seeed/wio-link-3-steps-5-minutes-build-your-iot-applicat?ref=nav_search)** and it turn out a big success.
 The slogan on Kickstarter well defined the main feature of Wio link:

 **3 steps.
 5 minutes.
 Build your own IoT applications!**